-Note: For more information on your rights in work, see our factsheet: carersuk.org/media/uarbiuje/your-rights-in-work-september-2022.pdf Complaints Unfortunately, there may be times when you need to make a complaint.
+Note: For more detailed information about your rights in work, see carersuk.org/ni/help-and-advice/work-and-career/.
+Complaints Unfortunately, there may be times when you need to make a complaint.
 When making a complaint, it is important to explain as clearly as possible what went wrong, and what you would like to happen instead.
 You should make your complaint as soon as you can.
 Complaints about the discharge procedure To start with you may want to make an informal complaint by speaking to the discharge co-ordinator or social worker immediately involved with the arrangements.
 This is often sufficient to resolve the matter.
 If the informal approach does not resolve the matter, you can use the two stage formal complaints procedure outlined below.
 Either you or the person you care for can make a complaint about how they or you have been treated or the care provided.
-First stage complaint - local resolution You can contact the hospital or any other organisation concerned who should have a complaints procedure in place, and you should ask for a copy of it.
-You can complain verbally or in writing.
-You can ask for a copy of their complaints procedure which will give further information.
-Your complaint can be in writing or you can complain verbally.
+First stage complaint - local resolution You can contact the hospital or any other relevant organisation concerned.
+They should have a complaints procedure in place, and you can ask for a copy of it.
+You can complain verbally or in writing - let them know if you need any adjustments.
 A large health centre will normally have a complaints manager.
 The manager should make a written record of your complaint.
 A smaller centre or practice may not have a complaints manager, but they will still have someone who is responsible for dealing with complaints.
 Second stage complaint - the Northern Ireland Commissioner for Complaints (the Ombudsman) If you are not happy with the outcome of your initial complaint, you can complain to the Northern Ireland Commissioner for Complaints.
 See page 10 for contact details.